c1oneman/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is the proper organization of a web page to make it readable and all follow the same general system.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+- display: block will keep content on a new line, while inline will put it on the same line
+- display: block will also add margins without setting and inline will not default margins

 3. What are the 4 areas of the box model?

+margin, border, padding, content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross axis

 5. Explain why git is valuable to a team of developers.

+Git is really valuable because it allows multiple members of a team to work on the same project at a time.
+IT also allows code to be rolled back or checked by other members before publishing.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.